Sturgis 2022 After-Party [Riding Uncrowded South Dakota]

 Besides the food, the most outstanding aspect of Jacobs was the attitude of the servers.
 They seemed somehow wholesome, friendly, and on their toes—speedy with service and knowledgeable about the menu.
 The customers ranged through all ages, and it was a full house with people seated inside and out.After a catch-up chat, Robert asks if we know about the vast amount of off-road riding in the area of the Black Hills.
 He tells us about the Get On!
 ADV Fest.
 Hosted deep in the Buffalo Chip campground, the event starts three weeks before the famed Sturgis Motorcycle Rally.To get there, turn off Wyoming Highway 34 and take a short ride along Fort Meade Way, ten minutes from Sturgis.
 You can get ADV training at the event and discover the network of off-roading.
 For 2023, Triumph will be hosting demos on the Scramblers and Tigers.
 Harley-Davidson will run a Pan America demo program, giving plenty for riders to try out, plus an entire week of adventure exploration.The 85th anniversary of the Black Hills Motorcycle Rally is three years away, and it is viewed as the last big party of the baby boomers, possibly the last time a substantial number of boomers will get together in the motorcycle world.Robert believes the Buffalo Chip musical events help stitch together the generations.
 As we head to the next wave of bikers, there’s respect for the prior generation’s music and style.
 In the coming years, the rally is continuing the trajectory of a tradition while a generational hand-off is performed.
 Authenticity is crucial in the motorcycling industry—starting all-new won’t work to transition to a new era.
 With motorcyclists, there’s a built-in respect for the past, as everything is informed from the past.It was at Buffalo Chip that ZZ Top played their first concert since the death of Dusty Hill, and it featured Dusty’s hat on a microphone stand.
 This year audiences heard and saw Lynyrd Skynyrd, The Art of Rap, and Ice-T. Lita Ford, a heavy-metal guitar mistress in the ’80s, opened on the night of Rob Zombie.

 Performers are those that were popular 30 years ago and those that are just up and coming and about to break.
 This year, Stone Temple Pilots—now on their third lead singer after the deaths of Scott Weiland and Chester Bennington—played with Jeff Gutt at the microphone.
 Whether you’re an older generation and that was young music to you, or you’re a younger generation and been listening to that music your entire life, the unity of the crowd was phenomenal, Robert relates.We asked about staying at Buffalo Chip.
 Robert says younger people don’t have big expensive RVs and are willing to stay in tents or use an Airbnb camper.
-There’s an Early Bird wristband for $1900, giving you two full weeks of access to camp and all that live music, so you can pull in on your motorcycle and tent camp.
+There’s a wristband for $400 at rally time, giving you two full weeks of access to camp and all that live music, so you can pull in on your motorcycle and tent camp.
+If you purchase prior to the event the Early Bird price is cheaper so it makes sense to purchase in advance.
 If you’re looking to pull your RV in with full hook-ups, it’s going to cost more.
 Young people are more likely to buy the one-night $85 wristband, which includes the show.
 You might have your RV at a cheaper campground nearby, come over, party, have a great time, and return to your off-location campsite.During the Sturgis Motorcycle Rally, the cops are notoriously on top of road laws; they’ll fine you cash on the spot for a stop-sign infringement.
 If you don’t pay the fine, they’ll arrest you, and your ride will be impounded.Sturgis is all about a combination of riding The Black Hills, live music, Custer State Park, and, most importantly, the riding.
 The Sturgis population of 6800 swells to an incredible 700,000 during the Sturgis Motocycle Rally.
 The rally is more than a non-attendee’s perception of only Harley-Davidsons riding around the roads of South Dakota.Come our last day, we pack away quickly, take some selfies, share hugs, and off we go.
 Our little team headed back to California, taking only two days—we’ve logged 500 miles in the saddle, and thoroughly enjoyed our work.

 Sturgis 2022 After-Party South Dakota Ride Photo Gallery